by Diane Spicer

 You've found them!

-Welcome to this essential guide to hitting the trail as a backpacker, regardless of your experience level.
+Welcome to this Essential Guide To Backpacking, regardless of your experience level.

 Let's get this right out into the open, shall we?